 The up-and-coming alternative dairy industry is chock-full of different technologies, products, and key players, all of which are geared towards the unified goal of providing the world with nutritious and sustainable alternatives to animal-derived dairy products.
 While the current alternative dairy landscape has the right intentions and is gaining traction, it still falls short in delivering equivalent substitutes to dairy products.
 Because of this, we may see that market adoption of plant-based products soon reaches a glass ceiling.
 To truly create alternative dairy on par with traditional dairy in taste, texture, and nutritional content, technologies like precision fermentation, and eventually cell-based milk, must be implemented.
 In this State of the Industry, we’ll discuss what’s missing from plant-based dairy, how precision fermentation can improve alternative dairy, and how TurtleTree plans to bring functional ingredients to alternative dairy.
 Consider this your guide to alternative dairy.

 Plus, dairy milk is a great source of calcium, Vitamin D, and protein.
 So much so that the United States Department of Agriculture’s (USDA) Dietary Guidelines, 2020-2025 designates dairy as its own food group and assigns minimum amounts of macronutrients and minerals that should be included in one serving of dairy.
-This is important because, as you’ll see, these Dietary Guidelines create a measuring stick against which all plant-based milk is judged and fall short.
-The repercussions of this nutritional inferiority extend beyond just health and consumer choices, and can actually preclude plant-based milk from inclusion in government programs where they would receive national recognition.
+This is important because, as you’ll see, these Dietary Guidelines create a measuring stick against which all plant-based milks are judged and fall short.
+The repercussions of this nutritional inferiority extend beyond just health and consumer choices, and can actually preclude plant-based milks from inclusion in government programs where they would receive national recognition.

 It’s easy to see how dairy’s nutritional value, unique texture, and taste make it difficult to perfectly recreate, especially when competing at the same subsidized price point.
 However, transitioning from traditional animal-derived to alternative dairy is a crucial component to solving the current climate crisis.
-The Food and Agriculture Organization (FAO) estimates that the global dairy industry contributes to 4% of all human-made greenhouse gas emissions, with methane being the primary gas emitted 6.
-One study found that if the global population switched to a plant-based diet, greenhouse gas emissions from food production could decrease as much as 70% 7.
+The Food and Agriculture Organization (FAO) estimates that the global dairy industry contributes to 4% of all human-made greenhouse gas emissions, with methane being the primary gas emitted.
+One study found that if the global population switched to a plant-based diet, greenhouse gas emissions from food production could decrease as much as 70%.
 So you can imagine how enabling a widespread transition from animal-derived to alternative dairy would pose huge benefits to the environment.